 Colonia Tabacalera in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
-This historical marker is listed in these topic lists: Government & Politics • Patriots & Patriotism • Wars, Non-US.
-A significant historical year for this entry is 1789.
+This memorial is listed in these topic lists: Government & Politics • Wars, Non-US.
+A significant historical year for this entry is 1790.

 Location.
-19° 25.913′ N, 99° 9.454′ W. Marker is in Ciudad de México.
-It is in Colonia Tabacalera.
-Marker is on Paseo de la Reforma, on the right when traveling west.
+Marker has been reported missing.
+It was located near 19° 26.209′ N, 99° 8.869′ W. Marker was in Ciudad de México.
+It was in Colonia Tabacalera.
+Memorial was on Paseo de la Reforma, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 940 Paseo de la Reforma, Ciudad de México 06030, Mexico.
+Marker was at or near this postal address: Paseo de la Reforma 23, Ciudad de México 06030, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Francisco Zarco (a few steps from this marker); Plutarco González (within shouting distance of this marker); León Guzmán (within shouting distance of this marker); The Juárez Tree (within shouting distance of this marker); Manuel Ojinaga (within shouting distance of this marker); Donato Guerra (about 90 meters away, measured in a direct line); Esteban Coronado (about 90 meters away); Louis Pasteur (about 90 meters away).
+At least 8 other markers are within walking distance of this location.
+Angel Albino Corzo (within shouting distance of this marker); House of Vicente Riva Palacio (within shouting distance of this marker); Jesús Terán (about 90 meters away, measured in a direct line); The Hospital of San Hipólito (about 120 meters away); The Temple of San Hipólito (about 150 meters away); Temple of San Hipólito y Casiano (about 150 meters away); First Mass Arrest of Gays in Mexico (about 150 meters away); The Convent of San Diego and the Inquisition (about 180 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 Also see . . .
 México Mágico and the Statues of the Paseo de la Reforma.
 The text for the missing marker is from this excellent site (in Spanish) dedicated to Mexican history in general, including the statues of the Paseo de la Reforma.
 (Submitted on July 31, 2018, by J. Makali Bruton of Accra, Ghana.)